van001/lesscode-fp/README.md

 ```

 ### Immutable ###
-In functional programming you do not mutate data, instead you compute a new.
-Also, most FP languages support lazy evaluation,
+In functional programming, you do not mutate data; instead, you compute a new.
- which means your function is executed only when it's needed.
-Isn't it sweet...

- Lesscode adheres to the principle, unless it's a Monad ([see below](https://github.com/van001/lesscode-fp#monad-endofunctor))
+Lesscode adheres to the principle unless it's a Monad ([see below](https://github.com/van001/lesscode-fp#monad-endofunctor))

 ```
 // appends String to another String and returns a new String